laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1210

-In previous Cashier versions, when using any of the invoicing methods (`invoice`, `invoiceFor`, `invoicePrice`), Stripe exceptions were caught and these methods would returned `false`.
-In Cashier v14, these exceptions will bubble up to the application and should be handled by the app itself. `CardException`'s are still caught to trigger the `IncompletePayment` exceptions.
+In previous Cashier versions, when using any of the invoicing methods (`invoice`, `invoiceFor`, `invoicePrice`), Stripe exceptions were caught internally and these methods would return `false`.
+In Cashier 14, these exceptions will bubble up to the application and should be handled by the application itself. `CardException`'s are still caught internally in ordre to trigger `IncompletePayment` exceptions.

-### Removed Checkout button
+### Removed Checkout Button

 PR: https://github.com/laravel/cashier-stripe/pull/1219

-The shipped checkout button was removed from Cashier.
-Instead, you should use the Checkout redirect from a controller:
+The checkout button previously included with Cashier has been removed.
+Instead, you should use the checkout redirect from a controller:

 ```php
 use Illuminate\Http\Request;